Riley-livingston/Airbnb-Listings-Analysis-for-Cleaning-Services-v2/README.md

   DATA STRUCTURE AND INTEGRITY

    - Data used in this analysis is organized in 2 tables (listings and reviews) and columns in csv format.
-   - Integrity of the data source was verfified by choosing 10 random listings urls from the listings table listing_url column and comparing the information from the link to the infromtion scrped and orgsnized into columns in the reviews and listings tables.
+   - Integrity of the data source was verfified by choosing 10 random listings urls from the listings table listing_url column and comparing the information from the link to the infromtion scrped and organized into columns in the reviews and listings tables.

 <br />